emilymech/emilymech/content/home/skills.md

     icon: chart-line
     icon_pack: fas
     name: Statistics

-feature:
-  - description: While I don't use JavaScript in my day to day work, I implemented an online self-paced reading experiment using jsPsych at the beginning of the COVID-19 pandemic.
-    icon: fa-square-js
-    icon_pack: fab
-    name: JavaScript
   - description: I use the EEGlab and ERPlab packages in MATLAB to clean my EEG data.
 I have also used MATLAB to implement a psycholinguistics experiment.
-    icon: fa-computer-classic
+    icon: computer-classic
     icon_pack: fas
     name: MATLAB
+  - description: I implemented an online self-paced reading experiment using jsPsych at the beginning of the COVID-19 pandemic.
+    icon: square-js
+    icon_pack: fab
+    name: JavaScript
+  - description: I have conceptualized & implemented multiple research projects which has led to presentations at scientific conferences as well as published chapters and articles in scientific handbooks and journals.
+    icon: head-side-brain
+    icon_pack: fas
+    name: Science Communication

 # Uncomment to use emoji icons.
 #- icon: ":smile:"